ibiza240/MTGAHelper-Windows-Client/README.md

 ### Configuration

-The first time you run the tracker, you will have to provide your MTGAHelper user id to be able to synchronize your data with our servers.

-You can find your user id on your [MTGAHelper website profile page](https://mtgahelper.com/profile).
+To use the tracker, you will need to have an MTGAHelper account.
+You can authenticate with Google or Facebook directly, or you may also use a local account but you will first have to sign-up for one on the website.

 ### Activate the detailed MTGA log